wdi-sg/gitbook-2018/04-server/how-the-internet-works.md

 ## TCP Demo: How to send things over the internet:
 Real-life recreation with paper.
 (One person pretends to be the backend)
-- Prepare a request in the browser.
-Determine which HTTP method / verbs we are using
-- Our operating system-level network functionality divides our message into packets
-- Send the request packets through the network
-- server recieves the response
-- reads the headers
-- looks at the contents of the request
-- constructs a response
-- the operating system network functionality divides the response into packets
-- sends the response packets
-- packets arrive at the client and are reconstructed
-- browser is waiting for the response
-- Response has status and status code on the envelope.
-- Deal with the server response
-- If it's good, display the output to the user
-- If it's bad, do nothing, or display an error to the user